rlegaye/pl8-infra-core/README.md

-# Complete RDS example for MySQL
+# ECS Cluster w/ EC2 Autoscaling

-Configuration in this directory creates a set of RDS resources including DB instance, DB subnet group and DB parameter group.
+Configuration in this directory creates:

+- ECS cluster using autoscaling group capacity provider
+- Autoscaling groups with IAM instance profile to be used by ECS cluster
+- Example ECS service

 ## Usage